aladrocMatiner/fossnorth-pgeu-system/simple-guide-with-sso.md

 ./scripts/sso-check.sh      # SSO link + redirect looks correct
 ```
 Both should finish with “completed successfully” or “OK” lines.
+If `/accounts/login/keycloak/` ever shows a 500, re-run
+`./scripts/generate-keycloak-realm.sh` and `make sso-up` to refresh the
+Keycloak realm; the handler is built-in, no extra plugins needed.

 8) Test full login automatically (SSO)
 This script signs in with the demo Keycloak user (username: fossnorth, password: fossnorth) and confirms you’re logged in.